 If you believe or suspect a breach of this policy or have any reason to believe that a breach may occur, you must speak to your Line Manager or the Business Support Manager.
 Additionally, if you are unsure about whether a particular act, the treatment of workers more generally or their working conditions within any tier or supply chain constitutes any of the various forms of modern slavery, again please speak with your Line Manager or the Business Support Manager.
 If you are not satisfied that your concern has been acted upon in an appropriate manner, you can in confidence approach any member of the Board.

 Future Medical aims to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.

 Future Medical is committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
 The definition of detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.

-If you believe that you have suffered any such treatment, you should inform the Compliance Manager immediately.
+If you believe that you have suffered any such treatment, you should inform the Business Support Manager immediately.
 If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Procedure, which can be found in the Future Medical’s Staff Handbook section 10 pages 30 to 33.

 Communication and Awareness of the Policy